tsackton/taelgar/Campaigns/Dunmari Frontier/Party Treasure - Former.md

 - A stuffed owlbear.
 Weighs at least 1000 pounds, and is big and awkward.
 Might be worth something to a collector, but impossible ot value.
 Roughly 10 feet by 10 feet by 10 feet in size. [[Mezzar|Grimbaskal]]’s Hoard, left behind with Te’kula village.
 - Eight bolts of silk.
 Four are plain white silk (20 - 50 gp each), two are fine silk dyed a rich purple (100 - 250 gp each), and two are beautifully dyed with a complex pattern (100 - 600 gp each). [[Mezzar|Grimbaskal]]’s Hoard, left behind with Te’kula village.
 - A large number of logs, in a range of lengths from just larger than an arm in length and breadth up to the breadth of a [[Humans|human]]’s body and ten paces in length.
 Each log has been carefully cut and polished so as to display the beauty of its grain and remove any danger of splinters.
 Many of the logs are hardy and rare hard woods of considerable value.
 Even the less valuable logs would still be useful to any master carpenter or lesser workman (32 logs total, most would sell for 15 - 150 gp, but two exquisite and rare hardwood logs would sell for 300-400 gp). [[Mezzar|Grimbaskal]]’s Hoard, left behind with Te’kula village.
-- [Deno’qai Eagle Shield](https://www.dndbeyond.com/magic-items/5346731-denoqai-eagle-shield) (give to [[Theba]]): A enchanted wooden shield, brightly painted and carved with an eagle motif.
-While attuned, can cast animal messenger (at 3rd level) at will, but only targeted the eagle motif (so need to wait for it to return to cast again).
-The eagle messenger can travel up to 5 miles an hour, and can pass through obstacles.
-- [Deno’qai Lightning Spear](https://www.dndbeyond.com/magic-items/5346735-denoqai-lightning-spear) (give to [[Theba]]): A spear decorated with lightning motifs.
-Functions as a +1 spear, with 60 foot short range and no long range.
-Has 3 charges, which it regains each day at dawn.
-Can use 3 charges to cause the spear to turn into a lightning bolt as you hurl it, which has the effect of casting the lightning bolt spell but with a range of 60' instead of the normal range of the spell.
-If you hurl it at a target, make an attack roll against the target as normal: on a hit, they take the normal spear damage and have disadvantage on the lightning bolt saving throw.
-You can also expend 1 charge to do an extra 2d6 lightning damage on a hit.
-(Spell Save DC is equal to your 8 + ability score used for the attack roll + proficiency)
 ## Stolen or Lost

 - [[Ever Spinning Top]].
 Stolen by M-F Chardonians.
 Retrieved in [[Session 79 (DuFr)]]